testissimo/testissimo.github.io/documentation/page-object-pattern-and-components.md

 The application we want to test has one grid which show the documents matching the filter criteria.
-Let’s call it “Document grid”.
+Let’s call it **“Document grid”**.
 As the content of this grid are also rather complex component it wouldn’t be good design if we would create all the methods in the **“Document Grid”**.
 Let’s create two more components.
-One which represents the row of this grid and thus one document with name “Grid document”.
+One which represents the row of this grid and thus one document with name **“Grid document”**.
 Second which represents the component for document tags manipulation with name
-“Document tags editor”.
+**“Document tags editor”**.

 As **“Grid document”** always exists in the context of **“Document grid”**, we don’t need to be too specific in its CSS selector definition, because it should always be used in test as part of **“Document grid”** component and its selector must be selective
 only within this section.
 The component definition could look like this: